commercialhaskell/stack/.github/ISSUE_TEMPLATE/bug_report.md

 Please follow the steps below for reporting a bug:

-Make sure that you are using the latest release (currently stack-2.7.5).
+Make sure that you are using the latest release (currently Stack 2.9.1).
 See the [upgrade instructions](http://docs.haskellstack.org/en/stable/install_and_upgrade/#upgrade) to upgrade.